 We named our vineyard Meadowlark Vineyard because the promotion of native bunch grasses provides habitat for the beautiful Western Meadowlark, a ground-nesting bird in our region.
 By reintroducing indigenous ground cover into the vineyard, we’ve brought back the required habitat for the Western Meadowlarks, who in turn reward us by eating pests and providing harmonious song while we work among the vines.

 We produce natural wines made in the old world tradition.
 By this we mean nothing is added to our wines as they are manually stomped and allowed to ferment in oak barrels, all the way to dryness.
 Our fermentation differs from most other winemaking processes in that we do not use any sulfites, clarifying agents, filters, or even any added yeasts.

-The wines are aged in American Oak, typically two years for whites and three to four years for reds, depending on the readiness we deem through a barrel tasting.
+The wines are aged in American Oak, typically one year for whites and two to three years for reds, depending on the readiness we deem through a barrel tasting.
 When ready, we bottle the wines and label each of them by hand.
 Because we do not add sulfites, vinification tends to be a longer process and our wines reach the market as older vintages.
 It takes a lot of patience to wait for Mother Nature, but we think the result is worth it.